-A tasty low carb garlic bread made with Fat Head (mozzarella) dough.
-Grain free, keto, gluten free and perfect for snacking!
+A tasty Keto garlic bread made with Fathead (mozzarella) dough.
+Gluten free and perfect for snacking!

 Bread.
 Who doesn’t love bread.
 Even better when it has garlic butter on it!

-If bread were a person, it would be my BFF.
+If this Keto garlic bread were a person, it would be my BFF.
 If I weren’t already hitched, I might even marry it.
-The crunchiness of the crust.
-Lashings of butter over the soft centre.
-Heavenly chewiness.
-Oh my.

 The good news is, there are alternatives.
 Very delicious alternatives!